Thewbi/neorv32/README.md

 common problems such as strlen() but also acts as a layer that ports the C language to a target by implementing memory handling through malloc() and free() for example.

+Some of the C-runtime functions are provided by the compiler which means it is provided by the gcc cross compiler toolchain.
+To initialize the C-runtime, a assembly file from the NEORV32 repostory is used.
+This means this file is not part of the cross compiler toolchain!
+You can see that the entire software system is rather complex.

 In order for this layer of C-runtime to work, it needs to be initialized.
-This means that some sections or RAM are filled with certain values so that all variable used by the C-runtimes have valid values.
+This means that some sections of RAM are filled with certain values so that all variable used by the C-runtimes have valid values.
 Before main() is executed, the application starts with the initialization of the C-runtime, then jumps to the main() function.